scrapy-plugins/scrapy-playwright/README.md

     ```

-    Please note:

-    * All requests will appear in the DEBUG level logs, however there will
+    Please note that all requests will appear in the DEBUG level logs, however there will
     be no corresponding response log lines for aborted requests.
 Aborted requests
     are counted in the `playwright/request_count/aborted` job stats item.

+    ### General note about settings

+    For the settings which accept object paths as strings, passing callable objects is
-    * Passing callable objects is only supported when using Scrapy>=2.4.
-With prior
-      versions, only strings containing object paths are supported.
+    only supported when using Scrapy>=2.4.
+With prior versions, only strings are supported.

 ## Basic usage